 ONI (5N-5S, 170W-120W): The ONI uses the same region as the Niño 3.4 index.
 The ONI uses a 3-month running mean, and to be classified as a full-fledged El Niño or La Niña, the anomalies must exceed +0.5C or -0.5C for at least five consecutive months.
 This is the operational definition used by NOAA.

 Niño 4 (5N-5S, 160E-150W): The Niño 4 index captures SST anomalies in the central equatorial Pacific.
 This region tends to have less variance than the other Niño regions.

 To define the unique character of each El Niño or La Niña event, Trenberth and Stepaniak (2001) argue that the Niño 3.4 index should be used in combination with an index that they introduce, called the Trans-Niño Index (TNI).
 The TNI is defined to be the difference in normalized SST anomalies between the Niño 1+2 and Niño 4 regions.
 The TNI thus measures the gradient in SST anomalies between the central and eastern equatorial Pacific.
 When the SST gradient is particularly large (say, due to positive anomalies in the Niño 4 region and negative anomalies in the Niño 1+2 region), some researchers classify the event as a "central Pacific El Niño " or "El Niño Modoki," although the distinction of this type of event as a seperate phenonomenon is a matter or debate.

-'Recipes' for computation of the Niño SST indices are given the the Technical Notes section of the Expert Guidance tab.
+'Recipes' for computation of the Niño SST indices are given below, at the end of the Expert Guidance section.